dansand/ResChapter/content/numpy.md

 * Method

 ## A data science problem

 Our example looks at a real (data) science problem.
 In fact, we are going to to endeavour to _falsify_ a hypothesis.
 We'll try to show that there _are_ predictable patterns in day-to-day stockmarket data, a discovery which would contradict the _efficient market hypothesis_.
-There are a number of statistical analyses and tests that could help with this problem - (for instance we could perform what;s called the _runs test_).
+There are a number of statistical analyses and tests that could help with this problem - (for instance we could perform what's called the _runs test_).
 Our workflow will be somewhat simpler though.
-We will focus on try to answer __ how often does one days's market value _change_ follows the previous day's _change_ __.
+We will focus on try to answer __how often does one days's market value _change_ follows the previous day's _change___.

 _Remember, this is one example out of a vast number of problems that we could have chosen.
 Don't be lured into thinking that Python is a financial / economics tool.
 The data analysis here is totally general, and very similar problems (i.e. analysis on blocks of numbers) will appear in multiple disciplines._